raajthakur1/Thakur-Raaj-Portfolio/docs/courses/senior_engineering/daily_log.md

 did some refining in Onshape to finish up the back top part (added standoffs to sit flush with base plate) as well as searched for models to use.

+also fixed owl project by taking a fine tip solder and melting the solder of the ics and melting the excess solder paste that was likely bridging some pads on the small ic. doing this made the owl work perfectly

 ### 10.10.2025

 printed back top part